Slins-23/software-renderer/README.md

 Near plane defaults to `0.01` but can be any value.
 Far plane defaults to `1000` but can be any value.

-If drawing the line connections of the vertices (`draw_outline`), the relevant lines are drawn, with the given `outline_color`.
+If drawing the lines between vertices, which can be toggled in the menu `Wireframe` checkbox, or programmatically through the `draw_outline` function parameter, the relevant lines are drawn, with the given `Line color` in the [Scene tab](#scene-tab) or programmatically through the `outline_color` parameter.

-If filling (`fill`)/rasterizing the triangles, the relevant triangles are filled/rasterized with the given `fill_color`.
+If filling/rasterizing triangles, the relevant triangles it is done with the `Fill color` in the [Scene tab](#scene-tab) or programmatically through the `fill_color` parameter.
 This is where the vertices and triangle coordinates are interpolated, and where the fragment shader/texturing/coloring should be implemented.

 # Testing

-Testing is implemented through `Catch2`.
+Testing is implemented with `Catch2`.

+I implemented some testing in the beginning, but I forgot about it after a while and implementing the main functionality was too time consuming on itself, and I changed everything multiple times, so I eventually gave up on it.

+Currently the test covers only most of the `Mat` matrix class and `Util` utility functions.

 `TestMain.cpp` sets up and runs the test, it contains the `main` function.
 `TestMatrix.cpp` contains matrix related tests.
 `TestUtils.cpp` contains utility related tests.

-These test files were mostly used for testing/validating the behavior of the matrix operations.
-It can, and probably should, be expanded to other areas of the code to cover more functionalities.

 # Notes